Cook County Poor Farm, Illinois: New hospitals

 Mercy Hospital in downtown Chicago to a hospital building at the Poor Farm.
-The hospital staff were responsible for the care of injured and ill patients at the farm, as well as injured and ill patients brought in from the surrounding area.
-In January, 1866, the hospital closed, and the patients were moved to a public hospital in Chicago.
-By 1868, the original brick structure housing both the Poorhouse and Insane Asylum inmates was falling into disrepair and had become a potential fire hazard.
-The County Commissioners decided to build a separate new Insane Asylum.
-The new building site was 200 feet south of the Poorhouse.
-Construction began in the summer of 1869 and the three-story building was completed in 1870 at a cost of $135,000.
+The hospital treated inmates as well as patients brought in from the surrounding area.
+The facility closed in January 1866, and patients were transferred to a public hospital.

+By 1868, the original brick building housing both the Poorhouse and Insane Asylum inmates was deteriorating and had become a potential fire hazard.
+The county decided to construct a separate Insane Asylum approximately 200 feet south of the Poorhouse.
+Construction began in 1869, and the three-story building was completed in 1870 at a cost of $135,000.